Willie Garson, 'Sex and the City' actor, dead at 57 - Local News 8

 Garson, who was born in New Jersey, started training as an actor at age 13 and went on to study at Wesleyan University, according to a bio posted on the university’s website.

-His first break in Hollywood was in guest roles on TV shows like “Cheers” and “Family Ties.”
+His first break in Hollywood was in guest roles on TV shows such as “Cheers” and “Family Ties.”

 It was on television that Garson would go on to make a reputation for himself as a beloved character actor.
 In addition to his role in “Sex and the City,” he had recurring memorable parts on USA Network’s “White Collar,” ABC’s “NYPD Blue,” and CBS’s “Hawaii Five-0.”